 If you want to solve a problem, you have to be very specific; otherwise, you’ll create an online course for everyone but appeal to no one.
 If you appeal to too many people, you are going to motivate no one.
 Narrow down on what you are targeting to get more enrollments.

 Select the right course topic; people will join them and share them.

 2. Research and Create an Outline Design for Course

-This section of brainstorming is the most integral in your pursuit to create perfect online courses.
+This section of brainstorming is the most integral in your pursuit to create and sell perfect online courses.
 Creating the outline of an e-learning course involves careful planning and decremental revisions.

 You can always speak to your fellow teachers who successfully run online courses, you’ll learn from their strategies, and their honest piece of advice will lay the groundwork for your Course.

 You’ll have to mull over several things, starting from the teaching philosophies, teaching methods, course goals, course content, and policies.
 Pay thought to every aspect.
 Otherwise, you’ll end up creating any other online course with zero enrollment.